mitulgolakiya/laravel-api-generator/README.md

 6. Enter the fields with options<br>

-7. And You are ready to go. :)
+7. And you are ready to go. :)

 Documentation